microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 -   [Summary](#summary)

 -   **Note:**
- -  In the below projet creation steps where ever RNBD is mentioned is applicable for both RNBD451 and RNBD350 devices
+ 1. In the below project creation steps where ever RNBD is mentioned is applicable for both RNBD451 and RNBD350 devices.

- - OTA DFU support is not applicable for RNBD350 based applications because in RNBD350 OTA DFU is implemented using Host MCU DFU process.
-For 8-bit application due to memory limitation OTA appliction is not supported
+ 2. The Over-the-Air (OTA) Device Firmware Update (DFU) support is not applicable for RNBD350-based applications because the OTA DFU for RNBD350 is implemented using the Host Microcontroller (MCU) DFU process.
+OTA is not supported for 8-bit applications due to memory limitation.

 # Introduction<a name="introduction"></a>